-HOWTO guides offer simple and straight-forward guides for accomplishing specific tasks.
+HOWTO guides offer straightforward guides for accomplishing specific tasks.
 There are about 50+ guides that are available in total.
-Each attempts to take you through the steps that are necessary to accomplish the task.
+Each guide attempts to take you through the steps that are necessary to accomplish the task.
 They also provide the source code that's used as well.

 The drawing API offers you a way to add shapes and images to your canvas tags that support events and tooltips.
-There are basic shapes available to you (for example rectangles and circles) and also chart elements like axes and background objects.
+There are basic shapes available to you (rectangles and circles, for example) and also chart elements like axes and background objects.
 This example has a few extra Y axes added.

 Browse the RGraph GitHub repository

 Do you want to browse the RGraph source code or watch the development?
 RGraph is now available via a GitHub repository and you should feel free to star the project so that you can easily keep an eye on it!

 Various documentation that doesn't fit elsewhere.
 This is worth reading as it lists several small things that you may or may not come across and which have answers that aren't immediately obvious.